 Pledge Agreement: The agreement entered into between LCH SA and a Clearing Member having exercised its option to transfer Eligible Collateral to LCH SA through a Belgian law security interest pursuant to Article 3.2.3.2 and/or Article 5.2.4.2.

-Pledged Eligible Collateral: Eligible Collateral as described in a Clearing Notice which is pledged in accordance with a Pledge Agreement.
+Pledged Eligible Collateral: Eligible Collateral which is pledged in accordance with a Pledge Agreement.

 Ported Collateral: In relation to each Client Margin Account of a Defaulting Clearing Member: